 Once you are at the police station, you will be administered a more accurate breath test than the PBT.
 This test is called the Datamaster.
-These are the results that can be used as evidence in order to charge you and in trial to try and convict you.
-While you may not be aware of it, Michigans’ Implied Consent Law states that you must consent to take a chemical test, when lawfully arrested, when asked by law enforcement as a condition of your driver’s license.
+These are the results that can be used as evidence to charge you and in trial to try and convict you.
+While you may not be aware of it, Michigan’s Implied Consent Law states that you must consent to take a chemical test, when lawfully arrested, and when asked by law enforcement as a condition of your driver’s license.
 But this only applies to the test that is taken after you are arrested, not the PBT.

-If you refuse to submit to the Datamaster or a request for blood draw, your driver’s license will be suspended for one year on a first violation of the implied consent law and two years for a second violation, and six points will be automatically applied to your driving record.
+If you refuse to submit to the Datamaster or a request for a blood draw, your driver’s license will be suspended for one year on a first violation of the implied consent law and two years for a second violation, and six points will be automatically applied to your driving record.
 You won’t be eligible for a restricted license unless you file an appeal to the circuit court.
 Furthermore, refusing the test at the police station can result in police obtaining a search warrant requiring you to submit to a blood test.
 It may also result in enhanced penalties if you are ultimately convicted.

 At Michigan Defense Law, we take our role as your legal representative very seriously.
-Founding attorney Paul J. Tafelski and our skilled team of Michigan DUI lawyers will first strive to understand the facts and circumstances surrounding your case, identifying all possible defenses considering the DUI charges and evidence.
+Founding lawyer Paul J. Tafelski and our skilled team of Michigan DUI lawyers will first strive to understand the facts and circumstances surrounding your case, identifying all possible defenses considering the DUI charges and evidence.

 We look at all the variables, considering how they may offer a successful defense strategy: